Product

 Employers can use the same Texas DPS site to search Texas driving records on their own, though many employers choose to work with a third-party provider, like GoodHire, instead.
 In addition to providing MVR reports quickly and accurately, a qualified CRA can search in multiple states at once, providing a more comprehensive report.

-Texas MVR Laws
+Texas Driving Record Laws

 The following laws regulate how employers—and the public—may access and use Texas MVRs.

-Driver’s Privacy Protection Act
+Driver Privacy Protection Act (DPPA)

-The federal Driver’s Privacy Protection Act (DPPA) protects the private information contained in state motor vehicle records from being disclosed to the general public.
+This federal law protects the private information contained in state motor vehicle records from being disclosed to the general public.
 The law lists 14 allowable exceptions, including employers needing to confirm commercial driver’s licenses and cases in which signed written consent is given for disclosure.

 Motor Vehicle Records Disclosure Act

-Public Information Act
+Texas Public Information Act

-The Texas Public Information Act (PIA) requires governmental agencies, including the DPS, DOT, and DMV, to release information in response to a request for information.
+This statewide law requires governmental agencies, including the DPS, DOT, and DMV, to release information in response to a request for information.
 Requests that may be exempted from disclosure under the PIA are reviewed by the Open Records Division, which determines whether the request should be permitted or withheld.

-Get A Texas MVR With GoodHire
+Get Started With A Texas MVR Check From GoodHire

 Get Fast, Accurate MVR Checks With GoodHire